There's also range of Patient Information Leaflets available in the Surgery waiting area.

 A health pathway is a simple, easy to follow guide containing advice and support for families and explains what you should do if you child is ill.
-For pathways on a high temperature, coughs, colds & breathing difficulties, diarrhoea & vomiting and constipation please follow this link.
+For pathways on a high temperature, coughs, colds & breathing difficulties, diarrhoea & vomiting and constipation please see the Cumbria CCG website.

 Dr Andy Knox, a local GP in Morecambe Bay, has created some self-care videos to help promote health and wellbeing to the public.
 The videos cover a range of common health problems, such as earache, ringworm, eczema, head lice and sore throats; In total five videos have been created for the first series, with more planned for the future.

 Dr Knox said "The problems identified in the videos are common and by following the advice many will clear up on their own.
 The videos aim to help people care for themselves without the hassle of making an appointment with their GP.
 They also aim to help the public save on unnecessary travel and additional expense, by managing the ailments simply by watching the videos at home and following the advice."